Working in the UK on a Tier 2 visa

 How long can I stay in UK on Tier 2?

 The maximum you can stay on a Tier 2 (General) visa in the UK is six years in total.

 A Tier 2 (General) visa will be given for the same length of time as your certificate of sponsorship.
 The maximum length of stay for this type of visa is 5 years and 14 days, or the time given on your certificate of sponsorship plus one month - whichever is shorter.

 Certificates of sponsorship can be given for up to five years.
 This may apply to doctors on run-through training contracts.

-Once your initial visa is coming to an end, you can apply for an extension of your visa for up to five more years provided you fulfil the criteria below:
+Once your initial visa is coming to an end, you can apply for an extension of your visa provided you fulfill the criteria below:

 - You have the same job as when you were issued your previous visa